DynamicDevices/meta-mono/README.md

 * Maintainer has tested a Poky build on a qemux86 platform, with a simple console application and a simple Windows Forms application.

+## Current State - ARM emulation: Works

+#### 28/07/2015

+4.0.3.19

+* Maintainer has tested a Poky build on a qemuarm platform, with a simple console application and a simple Windows Forms application.

+3.12.1

+* Maintainer has tested a Poky build on a qemuarm platform, with a simple console application and a simple Windows Forms application.

 ## Current State - ARM vfp: Works

 #### 27/04/2014